-- When a community college student transferring from one of the twelve community colleges to another concludes, after exhausting other means of review, that he or she is not being allowed sufficient credit for a course or courses he or she wishes transferred, the student may use this procedure as a final review and decision. - 2.
-Before invoking this procedure the student shall have: - a. appealed the decision of the evaluator of transfer credit at the receiving college to the appropriate dean at the college, and if dissatisfied with the decision then - b. made an appeal of the decision of the dean to the president of the receiving college. - 3.
-If the student receives an unsatisfactory decision at the college level, he or she may then appeal the decision of the president to the Academic Officer for the Community Colleges who shall convene the Transfer Appeals Committee for purposes of considering the appeal. - 4.
-The Transfer Appeals Committee shall make a recommendation to the Executive Officer who shall render a final decision. - 5.
+- 1. When a community college student transferring from one of the twelve community colleges to another concludes, after exhausting other means of review, that he or she is not being allowed sufficient credit for a course or courses he or she wishes transferred, the student may use this procedure as a final review and decision. - 2.
+Before invoking this procedure the student shall have: - a. appealed the decision of the evaluator of transfer credit at the receiving college to the appropriate dean at the college, and if dissatisfied with the decision then - b. made an appeal of the decision of the dean to the president of the receiving college.

+- 4. The Transfer Appeals Committee shall make a recommendation to the Executive Officer who shall render a final decision. - 5.
 When a tie vote occurs by the two deans, the chair of the Transfer Appeals Committee shall break the tie by casting a vote. - 6.
 A report shall be made to the Academic Policies Committee of the Board in the case of such appeals reviewed and acted upon by the Transfer Appeals Committee and the Executive Officer.